Sara Ahmed: Queer Phenomenology: Orientations, Objects, Others

 Published in 2006 by Duke University Press.
 Ahmed often focuses on the subject of orientation and being orientated in space, especially in relationship to sexual orientation.
 In her book Queer Phenomenology: Orientation, Objects, Others, Ahmed states that orientation refers to the objects and others that we turn to face as well as the space that we inhabit, and how it is that we inhabit that space.
 Ahmed brings together queer phenomenology as a way of conveying that orientation is situated in the lived experience.

 The Promise of Happiness

 Published in 2010 by Duke University Press.
-This work was awarded the FWSA book prize in 2011 for "ingenuity and scholarship in the fields of feminism, gender or women’s studies".
-In this book, Ahmed focuses on what it means to be worthy of happiness and how specific acts of deviation work with particular identities to cause unhappiness.
-She also focuses on how happiness is narrated and the idea of utilitarianism.
+This work was awarded the Feminist and Women's Studies Association (FWSA) book prize in 2011 for "ingenuity and scholarship in the fields of feminism, gender or women’s studies".
+In this book, Ahmed focuses on what it means to be worthy of happiness and how specific acts of deviation work with particular identities to cause unhappiness, how happiness is narrated and the idea of utilitarianism.
+She also discusses how certain lifestyles and life-narratives are framed as a means of happiness through the privileging of these ideals and social regulation.